molgenis/benchmark-gwas-prio/README.md

 variant is found outside a gene the interpretation of this variant is challenging.
-Many computational approaches, known as gene prioritization methods, have been developed that attempt to predict which genes are affected by a variant and which pathways are deregulated,
+Many computational approaches, known as gene prioritization methods, have been developed that attempt to predict which genes are affected by a variant and which pathways are deregulated.

 In this project we aimed to benchmark five well-known gene prioritisation methods.